What is a colonoscopy?

 Are there any special preparations before a colonoscopy?

-It is essential to make an appointment for a colonoscopy and call Albury Day Surgery to recieve instructions first.
+It is essential to make an appointment for a colonoscopy and call Albury Day Surgery to receive instructions first.
 As it is very important that the bowel is completely empty for a colonoscopy, you will need to be advised about what you can eat and drink before the test.
-You will also recieve instructions about a special preparation you must drink to help empty the bowel.
+You will also receive instructions about a special preparation you must drink to help empty the bowel.

 What happens after the test?